corda/corda/docs/source/flow-state-machines.rst

 of inlined Kotlin extension functions of the form ``CordaRPCOps.startFlow`` which help with invoking flows in a type safe manner.

 The process of starting a flow returns a ``FlowHandle`` that you can use to observe the result, and which also contains a permanent identifier for the invoked flow in the form of the ``StateMachineRunId``.
 Should you also wish to track the progress of your flow (see :ref:`progress-tracking`) then you can invoke your flow instead using ``CordaRPCOps.startTrackedFlowDynamic`` or any of its corresponding ``CordaRPCOps.startTrackedFlow`` extension functions.
 These will return a ``FlowProgressHandle``, which is just like a ``FlowHandle`` except that it also contains an observable ``progress`` field.

 .. note:: The developer `must` then either subscribe to this ``progress`` observable or invoke the ``notUsed()`` extension function for it.
 Otherwise the unused observable will waste resources back in the node.

 In a two party flow only one side is to be manually started using ``CordaRPCOps.startFlow``.
-The other side has to be registered by its node to respond to the initiating flow via ``PluginServiceHub.registerFlowInitiator``.
-In our example it doesn't matter which flow is the initiator and which is the initiated.
+The other side has to be registered by its node to respond to the initiating flow via ``PluginServiceHub.registerServiceFlow``.
+In our example it doesn't matter which flow is the initiator (i.e. client) and which is the initiated (i.e. service).
 For example, if we are to take the seller as the initiator then we would register the buyer as such:

 .. container:: codeset

    .. sourcecode:: kotlin

       val services: PluginServiceHub = TODO()
-      services.registerFlowInitiator(Seller::class) { otherParty ->
+      services.registerServiceFlow(Seller::class.java) { otherParty ->
         val notary = services.networkMapCache.notaryNodes[0]
         val acceptablePrice = TODO()
         val typeToBuy = TODO()